GEOS-ESM/GEOSldas/doc/README.MetForcing_and_BCS.md

   2. Directly on a regular grid, e.g., `EASEv2_M09`.

-IMPORTANT: Beginning with GEOSldas release v18.0.0, bcs must be provided in a revised directory layout and naming convention.
-Such bcs are available at NCCS/Discover here:
+**IMPORTANT**: Beginning with GEOSldas release v18.0.0, bcs must be provided in a revised directory layout and naming convention.
+On NCCS/Discover, use:
 ```
   BCS_PATH : /discover/nobackup/projects/gmao/bcs_shared/fvInput/ExtData/esm/tiles/
 ```